Midnight Ministries, Inc.

 True, many sincere Christians attend services every week, pay tithes, say prayers and read their Bibles and confess their sins, yet the Lord wants more than that.
 Specifically, Christians are to abide in Christ and bear fruit.
 Meaning, the Lord wants the use of His agape love inside the Christian flowing out to others (John 13:34, Rom.
 5:5).
 Actually, faith grows and works by servitude of others, which is agape love in action (Luke 17:5:10, Gal.
 5:6).
 In line with this truth, the light produced by the Holy Spirit ensures the way to the Bridegroom.
 In other words, this alone is the turned on light of Christ's agape love (1 John 2:9-10, 4:8)!

-Centered on the important fact that not all Christians will watch and keep their garments, this work makes plain Christ’s initial return, which again is not an at-once automatic Rapture.
+Centered on the important fact that not all Christians will watch and keep their garments, this work makes plain Christ’s initial return.
 Indeed, Sardis' letter is not descriptive of Second Coming Only Theology, nor is their letter descriptive of an at-once pre-Tribulation Rapture (pre-night).
 Once again, neither of these teachings fully incorporate the New Testament command to watch and keep our garments in That night.

 The above facts, and not the overwhelming preponderance of the evidence herewith presented, should cause suspicious eyes to open for those who just believe in the at-once Rapture, or Second Coming Only Theology.
 Indeed, most Christians, including Bible scholars and pastors, don’t truly understand watching or keeping their garments as a necessity for proper preparedness.
 Nevertheless, how will Christ appear for them?
 Will they keep their garments and watch as the Scripture clearly instructs (Rev. 16:15)?
 Or will they walk naked in shame upon this Earth, and this, before the unsaved nations of the world (Matt.
 24;43)?
 Note: To walk naked is to walk here on this Earth, remaining behind in That Night, by not having an acceptable Wedding Garment for the Wedding Feast in Heaven.

-Again, it is the Christian who is to pray always so that the Day of Christ will not overtake them unawares, or as a thief (1 Thess.
-5:4, 2 Thess.
-2:2).
-Amazingly, however, the need to look for the Day of our Redemption (Eph.
+Amazingly, the need to look for the Day of Redemption (Eph.
 4:30; Heb.
 10:24-25), not to mention the need of preparedness for Christ’s Bridegroom Return, isn’t widely being taught in the Body of Christ.
 In fact, many biblical scholars reject the idea of preparation and sooner rewards for obedient Christians.
 It’s time to change that!
 Indeed, it's time to start praying always that we as saved Christians are accounted worthy to escape all these things that are coming upon the world.
 It's time to be obedient!
 Again, there will be multitudes of saved Christians left behind who didn't obey the simple instruction of Scripture.
 And, who didn't believe it was necessary to pray always to escape these things that are coming upon the world.
 The result is that they will walk in shame, because they have lived after the flesh, not realizing that a Summer Harvest is a partial harvest for those who keep their garments (Rev. 16:15).
 And, "He that gathereth in summer is a wise son: but he that sleepeth in harvest is a son that causeth shame."

 Now the reason scholars refer to Luke 12:36 as parabolic, is because they've never seen or imagined another scriptural witness stating this return from the Wedding Feast.
 Contrary to that assumption, we find other parabolic and non-parabolic witnesses of Scripture to this very same effect.
 And this just happens to be the case of the closed door in question.
 Although the door isn't literal, Who can deny that it won't have literal effects (Matt.
 24:33, 25:10; James 5:9; Rev. 3:8, 10, 11, 20)?
 Thus, in Luke 12:36, where the Scripture outright states that there is a return of Christ from the Wedding Feast, it means exactly that—because the language there, not to mention the surrounding language, again, is literal as literal gets—it is a dire warning.
 For the record, upon the Second Coming there will be no need for knocking, or for doors to open!